Being Cabin Crew | The Ugly Truth Part 5

 Having been told he was working that position Bart says “I quickly used my iPad to familiarise myself with any flying club passengers, VIP’s or special meals.
 I did not look at the floor.”

-So Bart is claiming as I began a pre-flight safety briefing, instead of listening he started reading his iPad.
+So Bart claims as I began a pre-flight safety briefing, instead of listening to the manager of the flight he started reading from his iPad.
 Do you not think if I saw a crew member reading their iPad whilst I was delivering my briefing I wouldn’t have asked them to put it down?
-Especially considering the importance of the information being delivered.

 There were nine other crew members present all of whom were looking and listening to me yet Bart claims he was looking at his iPad to familiarise himself with his customers.
-Considering we only had nine customers in total in the cabin (as claimed by Bart later in his complaint), it wouldn’t have taken long to see out of those nine there were no flying club members, VIP’s or special meals.
+Considering we only had nine customers in total in the cabin (as claimed by Bart in his complaint), it wouldn’t have taken long to see out of those nine there were no flying club members, no VIP’s and no special meals.

 With that in mind please note I state in my report that Bart spent the rest of the briefing looking at the floor and there was almost no eye contact at all.

-At this time iPads were still relatively knew so the information crew had access to was very limited.
-Nobody brought their iPad into the briefing room and at that time we didn’t sit around a table.
-There were just chairs around the room.
+At this time iPads were still relatively new so the information crew had access to was very limited.
+Nobody brought their iPad into the briefing.
+At the time of our flight to Atlanta the chairs in the briefing room were against the walls.
+There was nothing in the centre.
 The Flight Manager (FM) sat at the front facing the crew.
-Things have changed since then.
+Things have now changed and the entire crew sit around a table.

 (Bart) This was a Christmas Eve flight and despite crew being in various stages of emotion, this did not seem to have any bearing on Laurence.
 Instead he began reading from his Ipad, with a bombardment and tirade of SEP questions, including how to make an emergency PA.
 Although crew were answering questions, Laurence became visibly and verbally annoyed and stated we would all be up the creek without a paddle if we did not know the questions, despite everyone including me, answering and communally contributing.
 Laurence then stated that we would do the SEP questions for the flight.
 A crew member asked if that was what we had just done, to which Laurence replied “No, that was a familiarisation”.
 Other A/C familiarisations that I have given include things like the safety card and flight deck access code, but for some reason Laurence took this further, which lead to the confusion and demoralisation of the crew.

-The safety card IS one of the seven aircraft familiarisation points, the flight deck access code is not.
-This code had to be announced during every briefing.
+The safety card is one of the seven aircraft familiarisation points, the flight deck access code is not.
+The crew have to be told this code during every pre-flight briefing.

 (Laurence) I conducted my briefing as I always do in an upbeat and relaxed manner.
-I told the crew I was armed with mince pies from Marks & Spencer and a huge box of chocolates for us all to share.
+I said I was armed with mince pies from Marks & Spencer and a huge box of chocolates for us all to share.
 I had my Christmas jumper on as did a few others.

 The crew all appeared to be happy.
-Anna and Bart were engaged to be married, Mia and Peter were best friends and Anna and Mia were friends with crew member T. Katrina and Claire were best friends.
+Anna and Bart were engaged to be married although I was unaware they even knew each other.
+Mia and Peter were best friends and Anna and Mia were friends with crew member T. Katrina and Claire were also best friends.
 I don’t know if Lottie and the two other crew members knew anyone else.
-Ven had been called on standby so hadn’t yet arrived.
+Ven had been called on standby so wasn’t present.

-Instead of reading out three aircraft familiarisation points which was a requirement, I asked the points as questions to the group.
+Instead of reading out three aircraft familiarisation points which is the norm, I asked them as questions to the group.
 I said just shout the answers out.
 I was trying to make the briefing more interactive as I had been requested to do by my manager.
-I’ve attached a copy of my briefing so you can see the questions I asked.

 Cabin crew manager Fred sat in on one of my briefings quite recently and will be able to tell you what the atmosphere was like and how my briefing is delivered.

-Crew manager Fred was the person who conducted the second grievance investigation against me regarding my post on Workplace.
+Crew manager Fred was the person who conducted the initial investigation into the second grievance regarding the complaint from the CEO.

-If on the other hand as Bart states, everyone including him were answering and contributing, then it would not have been necessary for me to have said what I did.
+If on the other hand as Bart states, everyone including him were answering and contributing, then it would not have been necessary for me to have said that.

-Bart’s complaint about me becoming “visibly and verbally annoyed” and my use of the phrase “up the creek (or shit creek) without a paddle” was dismissed by crew manager Lana following the initial investigation.
-It was subsequently upheld by crew manager Hayley who carried out the disciplinary.
-Take a look at this.
+Bart’s complaint about me becoming “visibly and verbally annoyed” and my use of the phrase “up the creek (or shit creek) without a paddle” was dismissed by Cabin Crew Manager Lana following the initial investigation.
+It was subsequently upheld by “very experienced manager” Hayley who carried out the disciplinary.

 (Laurence) When I moved on to asking the individual safety question someone said “haven’t we just done the safety briefing?”
-Everyone in the room including me laughed.
+Everyone including me laughed.
 I don’t remember what I replied but then started asking each crew member their individual mandatory safety question.

 So Bart was unaware why I “took this further” but didn’t think to ask.
 I always try to make my briefing interesting and unique in an attempt to capture the attention of the crew.
 I’m sure they get tired of listening to the same briefings every time they fly.